Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 The upgrade to new release procedure at `https://wiki.alpinelinux.org/wiki/Upgrading_Alpine` is overly complicated when it comes to iSH, since iSH is its own kernel.
-It can be entirely ignored.
+That document can be entirely ignored.

 Your first step before upgrading to a new release should be to consider making a [backup](Making-a-backup) in case something goes wrong.